-Mrs. Summers nodded graciously.
 "Yes.
 I just came over the Whitestone Bridge and down the Major Deegan Highway and now I'll cut across town and on to the Henry Hudson Parkway and up to the George Washington Ridge.
-It's no extra trouble really."
+It's no extra trouble, really."

 Elsa groaned from the kitchen.
 "So glad you could make it."

 Anna ignored her wife's comment.
-"Really, ma, you shouldn't have come all this way," she said concernedly, worried about her mother's old constitution.
+"Really, ma, you shouldn't have come all this way."

-Mrs. Summers waved her hand dismissively.
+Mrs. Summers dismissively waved her hand.
 "Oh please, darling.
 I'm as fit as a fiddle.
 Women in our family age like fine wine, you know."

-Elsa again chimed in from the kitchen.
+Elsa again chimed in.
 "Anna, yes.
 You age more like milk."

 "Elsa!"
-Anna angrily called, turning to glare at her wife in the kitchen who was currently looking around vainly for a glass.
+Anna turned to glare at her wife who was vainly looking around for a glass.
 She turned back to her mother.
 "Though this visit was fun, mom, we were going to ask you over on Friday."

 "Friday," Mrs. Summers repeated.
 "Good.
 I'll be here Friday."
 She glanced at the silver watch on her wrist.
 "I'm not going to stay now, though.
 I know you must be very busy."

 Elsa walked over to stand behind Anna.
 "As a matter of fact—"